NixOS/nix/src/nix/query-substituters.md

 # Description

-`nix weather` checks what paths are available in the provided substituters.
+`nix query-substituters` checks what paths are available in the provided substituters.
 This is useful for determining what is missing from your cache.